 Curious for more delicious, food-style architecture?
 You’ll love these real-life “gingerbread cottages” in Martha’s Vineyard, Massachusetts.

 So what do you think?
-Have you visited this part of Curaçao?
+Have you visited the ABC Islands or this part of Curaçao?
 Is this wedding cake architecture your cup of tea?
 Which of these buildings is your favorite?
 Do share!